opentwilight/libtwilight/readme.md

 - Any code contribution must be without dependencies, including libc.
 The idea is that things will depend on us, not the other way around :)
 - New features that aren't (yet) relevant to the goals of this project will be more heavily scrutinised.

 These constraints do not apply to tools and tests.
-For those, we are language and framework agnostic.
+For those, we are language and framework agnostic, and are not too concerned about their origin.

+For tools and tests, they must:
+- Credit the original authors (if you did not write them)
-The only requirement is that they must be able to be run on my Linux laptop without headaches :)
+- Run on my Linux laptop without headaches :)

 This project is still in its early stages, so bug fixes are extremely welcome :)